surma/surma.dev/content/things/compile-js.md

   }
 }
 ```
+And that's how the sausage is made.

 ## Dead end

 Now to the point I made at the very start of the blog post: I think this
 technique is a dead end.
 I didn't even benchmark this because I don't think it
 can compete with a proper JavaScript VM, let alone a JIT compiler.
 Every
-operator is just a big collection of `if`-`else if` chains to handle the types.
+operator is just a big collection of `if`-`else` chains to handle the types.
+Every.
+Operator.

-All methods are kept in a list of tuples, and every access iterates over the
+Methods are kept in a list of tuples, and every property access has to iterates
-entire list.
-This also negates some of the compilers superpowers, as it can't
+over the entire list.
+Doing this dynamic lookup negates many of the C++
+compiler's superpowers: It can't perform inlining or DCE, as it breaks static
-perform inlining or dead-code-eliminiation (DCE).
-If I were to write a fully
+analysis.
+If I were to write a fully ES2016-compliant transpiler this way,
-ES2016-compliant transpiler this way, I don't think I'd end up with something
+I don't think I'd end up with something smaller (or faster) than compiling
-smaller (or faster) than compiling QuickJS to Wasm.
+QuickJS to Wasm.

-I think a much more interesting and promising approach is to mimmick
+I think a much more interesting and promising approach is do an Almost-
-[AssemblyScript]: Define a subset of TypeScript that can cleanly map to C+
+TypeScript like [AssemblyScript]: Define a mapping of JavaScript-ish types to
-+'s type system.
-Then implement a small set of types (like `ArrayBuffer`,
+C++ types.
+Then implement those types (like `ArrayBuffer`, `Map<K,V>` etc) in
-`Map<K,V>` etc) in C++.
-This way, you get all the C++ compiler smarts like
+C++.
+This way, you get all the C++ compiler smarts like inlining and DCE, while
-inlining and DCE, while still being able to re-use all the C++20 features like
+still being able to re-use all the C++20 features like closures (for which
-closures (which AssemblyScript still doesn't support).
+AssemblyScript still doesn't have support).

 I don't regret building this at all.
 It's been incredibly fun.
 I hope this was
 useful in some way.